Frcsty/Frcsty/README.md

 ### Hello there, I'm Frosty <p align="right"> <img src="https://komarev.com/ghpvc/?username=frcsty" alt="frcsty" /> </p>

 ## Information:
-My name is Frosty, and I'm an 18 year old developer from Slovenia.
+My name is Frosty, and I'm an 19 year old developer from Slovenia.
 I am currently learning Java, <br /> and Kotlin, focusing on the Spigot API.
-I have been actively involved with development for a litle over a year,<br/>
+I have been actively involved with development for over a year,<br/>
 and am growing more fond of it as the days pass. <br />

 ## Contact Me: